 By David Schissler – It’s really not my habit to ski on weekends for obvious reasons but some events literally leave me no option.
 Such an instance occurred recently at Mt Cranmore in North Conway, NH.
 The New England Ski Museum was hosting the 23rd Hannes Schneider Meister Cup ski and snowboard race at Cranmore.
 Hannes Schneider was a ski pioneer from Stuben, Austria, near St Anton.
 He was a guide, an early ski film star, and an instructor.
 In fact, he helped train the fabled 10th Mountain Division during WWII.
 In 1939 he moved to Cranmore and became their ski school director.
 Some of my associates from the North American Snowsports Journalists Association where in attendance too and we wanted to ski with them.

 This trip presented an interesting opportunity.
 To get to Cranmore and home again I decided to circumnavigate the White Mountains.
 I began my day in Lincoln, NH in the western White’s on the 32-mile southern portion of my drive along route 112, the Kancamagus Highway, (pronounced “cain-kah-MAW-gus”, meaning “Fearless One”), better known by locals as “the Kanc”.
 This is a truly historic mountain road.
 In fact, it’s been designated a National Scenic Byway.
-It’s named after Chief Kancamagus of the Penacook Confederacy of Native American tribes.With the exception of a couple of scenic areas along the way there’s nothing on this road but trees, rocks and water comprising some of the best hiking and mountain vistas in the northeast.
-After all, these are the highest peaks east of the Rockies.
+It’s named after Chief Kancamagus of the Penacook Confederacy of Native American tribes.With the exception of a couple of scenic areas along the way there’s nothing on this road but trees, rocks and water comprising some of the best hiking and mountain vistas among the highest peaks in the Northeast.
 The road itself is a gas with its switchbacks and numerous frost heaves but the views steal the show.
 Its highest point is on Kancamagus Pass at nearly 3.000 feet.

 After a spectacular ride we arrived at Mt Cranmore.
 Like any ski area on a Saturday, it was organized chaos.
 This particular Saturday was even more so considering it fell on the last weekend of Presidents Week and included 157 entrants to the 2-run Schneider Cup race.
 Parking was an accomplishment in itself.
 On our way to the lodge to boot-up we passed condominiums as well as several restaurants and shops in the base area which has the feel of a small village.